Stephen Eckel, Pharm.D., M.H.A.

-Associate Director of Pharmacy, UNC Hospitals
+Director of Pharmacy, Innovation Services, UNC Medical Center

 UNC Eshelman School Of Pharmacy, Beard 115J, CB# 7574, Chapel Hill, NC, 27599-7574

 Eckel has been very active in the North Carolina Association of Pharmacists, serving in the past as President.
-He is a past member of the Board of Directors of American Society of Health-System Pharmacists.
+He also was a member of the Board of Directors of American Society of Health-System Pharmacists.
 In 2012, he was presented by APhA the Distinguished Achievement Award in Hospital and Institutional Practice and in 2013, he was awarded the Excellence in Innovation award by NCAP.
 In 2015, the ASHP Foundation awarded him the Pharmacy Residency Excellence Preceptor Award.
 He is a Fellow of ASHP, APhA, ACCP, and the National Academies of Practice in Pharmacy.

-- Bachelor of Science in pharmacy and Doctor of Pharmacy from the University of North Carolina at Chapel Hill
+- Bachelor of Science in Pharmacy and Doctor of Pharmacy from the University of North Carolina at Chapel Hill

 - Completed a pharmacy practice residency at Duke University Medical Center

-- Holds a Master’s of Health-Care Administration from the UNC Gillings School of Global Public Health.
+- Holds a Master’s of Health Care Administration from the UNC Gillings School of Global Public Health.